-You cannot park your mobile food unit on City of Norwood streets when it is not in operation.
-Unless you have off street parking in a privately owned lot or storage space, your mobile unit must be stored outside of Norwood City Limits.
+You cannot park your mobile food unit in the City of Norwood on the streets when it is not in operation.
+Unless you have off-street parking in a privately owned lot or storage space, your mobile unit must be stored outside of Norwood City Limits.

 Norwood Health Department